jborean93/PSOpenAD/docs/en-US/New-OpenADSession.md

 ### PSOpenAD.OpenADSession
 The connected AD session that can be used as an explicit connection on the various `OpenAD` cmdlets.
 This object contains the following properties:

++ `Id`: The unique identifier for this session in the process

 + `Uri`: The full URI used to connect to the host

 + `Authentication`: The authentication method used